Parmanu: The Story of Pokhran

-Parmanu: The Story of Pokhran (/hi/) is a 2018 Indian Hindi-language historical action drama film directed by Abhishek Sharma and jointly written by Saiwyn Quadras, Sanyuktha Chawla Sheikh and Sharma.
+Parmanu: The Story of Pokhran (/hi/) is a 2018 Indian Hindi-language historical thriller film directed by Abhishek Sharma and jointly written by Saiwyn Quadras, Sanyuktha Chawla Sheikh and Sharma.
 It was produced by Zee Studios, JA Entertainment and KYTA Productions banners.
 The film is based on the nuclear bomb test explosions conducted by the Indian Army at Pokhran in 1998.
 It stars John Abraham, Diana Penty and Boman Irani.

 Parmanu was earlier slated to release on 8 December 2017, but was postponed to avoid clashing with Padmaavat (2018).
 It was further delayed owing to conflicts between the producers of the film, Abraham and KriArj Entertainment.
 It was eventually released on 25 May 2018.

 Plot

 In 1995, Ashwat Raina, an IAS officer from the Research and Analysis Wing, suggests the ministers perform a retaliatory nuclear test in response to the recent nuclear missile tests by China.
 However, he is ridiculed, and the PMO secretary Suresh Yadav tells him to keep the file of his plan brief.
 Ashwat submits the file along with a floppy containing the details, but Yadav submits a half-baked plan to the Prime Minister and ignores the floppy.
 The test is hastily conducted without Ashwat's involvement, who then becomes the scapegoat when an American Lacrosse satellite photographs the test preparations, and the United States warns India not to continue with the tests.
+As it is labelled as a failure, Ashwat is made as a scapegoat by the ministers and dismissed from his position.

-Ashwat loses his job, and three years later, in 1998, when Shri Atal Bihari Vajpayee is sworn in as the new Prime Minister of India, he is approached by the new PMO secretary Himanshu Shukla who questions the failure of the tests.
-Ashwat explains the most integral part of the mission was to keep it confidential, but it couldn't happen since no one viewed the floppy.
+Three years later, in 1998, when Shri Atal Bihari Vajpayee is sworn in as the new Prime Minister of India, Ashwat, now an IAS coaching expert, is approached by the new PMO secretary Himanshu Shukla who questions the failure of the tests.
+He explains the most integral part of the mission was to keep it confidential, but it couldn't happen since no one viewed the floppy.
 Himanshu gives Ashwat a second chance to conduct the tests, for which he starts preparing a team.
 Selecting five members from the BARC (Bhabha Atomic Research Centre), DRDO (Defence Research and Development Organisation), Indian Army, ISA (Indian Space Agency) and IB (Intelligence Bureau), Ashwat leads the team to Pokhran for the test setup.

 As the activities begin, two local spies of the CIA and ISI are alerted, and they bug Ashwath's guest house to get the information on the nuclear test.
 Ashwat and the team manage to prepare the setup for the tests while distracting the Lacrosse satellite.
 When the material is arranged, Himanshu tells Ashwat to stop the tests due to the political climate.
 Ashwat nevertheless convinces him to greenlit the tests and distract media attention from Pokhran.
 This gives Ashwat and the team time as they now struggle to complete the tests within a shorter deadline.